hsemple/GISProgramming/_pages/intro_python.md

 ---

 Python programming in GIS works by using the Python language to manipulate spatial objects contained in the large number of Python-based GIS libraries that available.

-So, as beginner, you have to learn basic Python programming concepts and then move on to use this knowledge to work with the Python GIS libraries.
-Below, I list basic Python concepts to master.
+As beginner, you have to first learn basic Python programming concepts.
+Afterwards, you move on to use this knowledge to work with the Python GIS libraries.
+Below, I list many of the basic Python concepts that have to be mastered.

 <h3>Unit 1</h3>
 <ul>